Temporary Internet Files

 using user profiles.

-If you have Windows Vista then
+If you have Windows 7 or Windows Vista then

 Temporary Internet Files are in these locations (note that on your PC they can be on other drive instead of drive C):